sebadob/hiqlite/README.md

    50 - 100 shutdowns.
 This could be solved by simply adding a timeout to the shutdown handler, but I did not do that on purpose at the current stage.
 I would rather find the issue and fix it, even if it takes time because of not being easily reproducible than ignoring the issue with a timeout.
-2. I have seen some "snapshot does not exist" errors in some very rare cases, when I did tests with generated, very high throughput data during benchmarks.
-The error went away after a node restart and I could not figure out so far what causes this, because this is again not reproducible so far.
-This happened a few times during throughput tests that you would probably never achieve in a real scenario.
-They happened beyond 20k single insert TPS.
-3. When creating synthetic benchmarks for testing write throughput at the absolute max, you will see error logs because of missed Raft heartbeats and leader switches, even though the network and everything else is fine.
+2. When creating synthetic benchmarks for testing write throughput at the absolute max, you will see error logs because of missed Raft heartbeats and leader switches, even though the network and everything else is fine.
 The reason is simply that the Raft heartbeats in the current implementation come in-order with the Raft data replication.
 So, if you generate an insane amount of Raft data which takes time to replicate, because you end up being effectively I/O